Date amended:

 Clinical worsening

-A CVA may naturally progress over 48-72 hours in the acute phase but subsequently should peak in impairment and then subsequently lessen in impairment over a period of 18 months, with the speed of improvement highest at the beginning (first 3-6 months).
+In order to assess for possible clinical worsening, it needs to be understood that a CVA may naturally progress over 48-72 hours in the acute phase but should then subsequently peak in impairment before slowly improving over a period of 18 months.
+Generally, the speed of improvement is most dramatic at the beginning (first 3-6 months).

 Further comments on diagnosis

-In most cases the term “stroke” will refer to a cerebrovascular accident.
-However, the term may also be used to describe subarachnoid or other intracranial haemorrhage not covered by the cerebrovascular accident SOPs.
-Therefore, “stroke” is insufficiently precise for diagnostic purposes and further information as to the type of stroke will be required.
+In most cases the term 'stroke' will refer to a cerebrovascular accident that can be covered under this SoP.
+However, the term may also be used to describe cases involving subarachnoid or intracranial haemorrhage (not covered by the cerebrovascular accident SOP).
+It is important to carefully assess for the specific diagnosis and determine the correct application of the SoPs.